markaleksanderh/skillshare-week-one/README.md

 - Images and description that's displayed when a user posts your site in a tweet on Twitter. `<meta name="twitter:card" content="summary"></meta>`

+### Title

+The head is also where we declare the document title.
+The document title will appear in the browser tab and if a user saves the webpage in their bookmarks.

+It's also possible to set the document title dynamically but we'll cover that later.

+### External files

 The `head` element is also where we will link to our CSS document: